What You Will Learn in This Article

 Solutions For Deficiency-Related Hair Loss:

-- Vitamin B12 – Included in HBN B Maximus
+- Vitamin B12 – Included in Wellena B Maximus

-- Biotin – Included in HBN B Maximus
+- Biotin – Included in Wellena B Maximus

 - Iron – try our favorite Organ Complex or include some liver in your diet!
 Also, check your stomach acid levels.

 - Silica – Organic Bamboo Extract.
 Bamboo contains 70% silica.